Blecki/dwarfcorp/README.md

 7. Set the `DwarfCorpXNA` build mode to `Release` or `Debug`
 8. Build `DwarfCorpXNA`

+### Building for FNA on Windows
+1. Open 'DwarfCorpFNA.sln' in Visual Studio
+2. Build for XNA first.
+This will create the content files needed by FNA.
+Do this from within DwarfCorpFNA.sln
+3. Set 'DwarfCorpFNA' as the 'StartUp' project.
+4. Build DwarfCorpFNA.

 ## Project Structure
 There are several projects under the main folder:

 * **DwarfCorpCore** contains the core source code of the game, and is intended to be more-or-less platform independent.
 * **DwarfCorpXNA** contains source code for XNA builds of the game.
 Most source files here should just be symbolic links to **DwarfCorpCore**.
-* **DwarfCorpMono** Contains source code for a MonoGame build.
-It hasn't been updated in a very long time, and will likely not build for now.
+* **DwarfCorpFNA** Contains source code for the FNA build.
+Most of the files in here are symbolic links to **DwarfCorpCore** in a flat directory structure.
 * **DwarfCorpContent** Contains images, sounds, music, and content configuration files for DwarfCorp.
 Most assets in this content project may not be redistributed.
 * **LibNoise** Is a fork of LibNosie.NET noise generation library.
 * **JSON.NET** Is a fork of the JSON.NET data serialization library.
+* **FNA** is a fork of XNA-FNA.

 ## Licensing
 The game is released under a modified MIT licensing agreement.
 That means all *source code* is free to use, modify and distribute.
 However, we have explicitly disallowed modification and redistribution of the following game content (which remains proprietary):